-The decision to upgrade a rental home to central air conditioning is one that must be made on a case by case basis.
+The decision to upgrade a rental home to central air conditioning is one that must be made on a case-by-case basis.
 Upgrades bring both pros and cons, and because each situation is different, the question of whether to upgrade or not depends on a number of factors.
-Location, cost, repair, and replacement costs and the expected return on the investment must all be considered before deciding to upgrade.
+Location, cost, repair, replacement costs, and the expected return on the investment must all be considered before deciding to upgrade.

 Central air conditioning units are one of the largest ongoing costs for a rental property.
 For investors with limited cash flow, upgrading a rental property with central air will place a heavy burden on an investment budget.
 However, if your rental is located in an area where central air is a common and expected feature, deciding not to install it could severely impede your ability to attract quality, long-term tenants.
 Long vacancies and lower rental rates may result in potentially causing income losses in excess of the new unit’s upfront cost.
 For this reason, the decision to upgrade to central air must include a careful assessment of all of the costs involved.